Liberty Seated Quarters

 4251137019

-Original $345 New January 31!
-Better Date, Steely Fields, Light Crusty Gray Surfaces.
+Original $345 Better Date, Steely Fields, Light Crusty Gray Surfaces.
 With a mintage of slightly under 1,000,000, 1862 Philadelphia strikes are an "in-betweener".
 The date is a bit better in terms of scarcity but still available.
 This pedigreed example is strictly original.
 Crusty gray surfaces still reveal steely luster as the patina is shallow and semi-transparent.
 Strike is complete though shallow with the Type 2 hubbed dies.
 One ancient line in the left obverse field is mentioned for accuracy.
 Housed in new large font NGC holder with Rev. Dr. James G. K. McClure pedigree label.

 Seated 25C 1862S 1862-S